 Here we present the draft genome of an actinobacterium, Curtobacterium flaccumfaciens strain UCD-AKU, isolated from a residential carpet.
 The genome assembly contains 3,692,614 bp in 130 contigs.
 This is the first member of the Curtobacterium genus to be sequenced.

 Holland-Moritz, HE, Bevans, DR, Lang, JM, Darling, AE, Eisen, JA & Coil, DA 2013, 'Draft Genome Sequence of Leucobacter sp.
 Strain UCD-THU (Phylum Actinobacteria).', Genome Announcements, vol. 1, no. 3, pp. 1-2.View/Download from: Publisher's site

 Here we present the draft genome of Leucobacter sp. strain UCD-THU.
 The genome contains 3,317,267 bp in 11 scaffolds.
 This strain was isolated from a residential toilet as part of an undergraduate project to sequence reference genomes of microbes from the built environment.

-Lang, J, Darling, AE & Eisen, JA 2013, 'Phylogeny Of Bacterial And Archaeal Genomes Using Conserved Genes: Supertrees And Supermatrices', PLoS ONE, vol. 8, no. 4, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Lang, J, Darling, AE & Eisen, JA 2013, 'Phylogeny Of Bacterial And Archaeal Genomes Using Conserved Genes: Supertrees And Supermatrices', PLoS ONE, vol. 8, no. 4, pp. 1-15.View/Download from: Publisher's site

 Over 3000 microbial (bacterial and archaeal) genomes have been made publically available to date, providing an unprecedented opportunity to examine evolutionary genomic trends and offering valuable reference data for a variety of other studies such as me